2021 Count Down the Japanese Way—

 Each culture has its own tradition for welcoming the New Year.
 In Japan, it is customary to listen to Joya no Kane, tolling of temple bell on New Year’s Eve.
 The gongs of the bell on a quiet night are remarkably solemn and mystic.

-※Some events may be cancelled in order to prevent the spread of coronavirus.
-Check the official event website for updates.
+※Some events are cancelled this year to prevent the spread of the novel coronavirus.
+Please check the official homepage for the event for most updated information.

 When and What Is Joya no Kane?